 xiv) The final decision made by the NBA is communicated to the educational institution, together with comments detailing strengths, weaknesses and scope for improvement.

 xv) In the event of non-accreditation of a program, reasons for the same are also communicated by NBA to the institution.

 xvi) If an institution is not satisfied with the decision of NBA regarding accreditation status, it may appeal against the decision to the Appellate Committee (AC) of NBA within 30 days of receipt of the communication.

 xviii) If a program is ‘not accredited’ or withdrawn during the visit, a fresh application for accreditation of the same program can be considered one year after the date of previous visit of the Visiting Team.

-xix) If an institution requests postponement of the visit of the expert team after the team has already been constituted for the purpose, an additional fee of 25% shall be required to be paid before the visit is rescheduled.
-If the institution causes cancellation of the visit after the team has already been constituted for the purpose, there would be a cancellation fee of 25% deducted from the fees paid by the institution.
-In case, an institution requests for withdrawal of the program(s) applied by it after application has been approved by the NBA for further processing and the fee has been paid by the institution, 10% of the accreditation fee per program may be deducted while refunding the fee as per the request of the institution.
+xix) If an Institute causes postponement of the visit after the expert team has already been constituted for the purpose, an additional fee of 25% of the applicable accreditation fee shall be required to be paid by the Institute before the visit is rescheduled.
+If an Institute causes cancellation of the visit after the expert team has already been constituted for the purpose, a cancellation fee of 25% would be deducted from the accreditation fee paid by the institution.
+However, the additional/cancellation fee of 25% shall be charged/deducted in those cases where some expenditure on bookings on travel/Hotel stay etc. of Expert Team Members has already been incurred by NBA before the visit is postponed/cancelled by the Institution.

 xx) For consideration of accreditation of Post Graduate program, it is mandatory that the corresponding Under Graduate program should have valid accreditation.
 However, this does not apply in cases for special PG programs that may not have a corresponding UG program.
 The special PG programs will be considered on case-to-case basis.